 The problem: Even though COBRA coverage looks exactly like your employer's coverage, Medicare rules don't see it that way.
 As soon as you leave your job and lose your coverage as an employee, Medicare generally becomes your primary coverage — even if you keep their coverage through COBRA.
 If you don't sign up for Medicare when you leave your job, you could end up with big coverage gaps and big bills.

-Burns recommends contacting your State Health Insurance Assistance Program (SHIP) as soon as you lose your job, whose counselors can answer Medicare questions, walk you through the enrollment process and help with any problems.
+Burns recommends contacting your State Health Insurance Assistance Program (SHIP) as soon as you lose your job.
+SHIP counselors can answer Medicare questions, walk you through the enrollment process and help with any problems.

 Check with your employer

 Most employers don't warn people about this issue.
-“Human resources always seems to hand everybody a packet and say, ‘Here's your COBRA,’ and they never bring up the Medicare piece, even though they know how old they are,” says Giardini-Russell.
+“Human resources always seems to hand everybody a packet and say, ‘Here's your COBRA,’ and they never bring up the Medicare piece, even though they know how old they are,” Giardini-Russell says.

-Schwarz worked with a woman who had retiree coverage and didn't realize she had to sign up for Medicare, and the insurer went back and billed her for six years of claims, including a cancer diagnosis.
+Schwarz worked with a woman who had retiree coverage and didn't realize she had to sign up for Medicare.
+The insurer billed her for six years of claims, including a cancer diagnosis.
 “It was really devastating,” says Schwarz.
 “It was hundreds of thousands of dollars.”
 Medicare ended up paying most of the claims because she had records showing that the government had given her inaccurate information about whether she had to sign up for Medicare.

-People who enroll in Medicare at age 65 can complete the application online at the Social Security Administration website, even if you don't want to sign up for Social Security benefits yet.
+If you're 65 and you're ready to enroll in Medicare, you can complete the application online at the Social Security Administration website, even if you don't want to sign up for Social Security benefits yet.
 But if you delayed Medicare enrollment because you were working past 65, you need to provide extra paperwork showing that you had employer coverage within the past eight months through your or your spouse's employer, says Diane Omdahl, a registered nurse and cofounder of Sixty-Five Incorporated, which helps people with Medicare decisions.
-You usually can't enroll in Medicare Part B online at that point, like you can at 65, but the Social Security Administration is currently making an online application available for post-65 applicants while field offices are closed or limited because of COVID-19.
-For more information, see Social Security's Medicare Benefits page.
+For more information, see Social Security's Medicare benefits page.